Professional Cluster Fly Treatments

 Cluster flies look for a warm place to hibernate throughout the winter months, homes in rural areas are usually more susceptible to infestation.
 They usually cluster within roof spaces and window frames or any other spaces they find suitable.

-To treat a cluster fly infestation we carry out loft/roof space treatments with either an insecticidal aerosol total release spray or with fogging/ULV (Ultra Low Volume) equipment.
-This kills the flies within the loft and will help to reduce the numbers of flies in and around the property dramatically.
+To treat a cluster fly infestation we carry out loft/roof space treatments with either an insecticidal aerosol total release spray or with cold fogging/ULV (Ultra Low Volume) equipment.
+This kills the flies within the loft and will help to reduce the numbers of flies in and around the property.

 The amount of treatments for Cluster fly infestations can vary.
-We have customers that need a single treatment, or a single treatment each year until numbers are drastically reduced.
+We have customers that require a single treatment for a small infestation, this is rare though!
+Years ago we used to only have to carry out a single treatment each year until numbers are drastically reduced.
 A heavy infestation of flies can take several treatments over the course of a few years to eradicate the cluster fly population completely.

 It is rarely possible to totally proof a building to prevent the flies from gaining entry.
-Sealing window frames, sky lights etc. will help along with any other potential entry exit points.
+Sealing gaps in or around window frames, sky lights etc. will help along with any other potential entry exit points.

 Electronic Fly Killer Units